SCrusader/stravistix/plugin/app/src/assets/option-helpers/displayAdvancedHrData.md

 > $\%HRR_{average}=\frac{HR_{average}~-~HR_{rest}}{HR_{max}~-~HR_{rest}}~\times~100$

-If you rode with a %HRR Avg of 100% this seems you were at full capacity of your heart during the whole activity.
+If you run/ride with a _HRR_ of 100% this seems you were at full capacity of your heart during the whole activity.
 It's impossible...
-But try to get the higher percentage ;) You will get a better _TRIMP_ score in the same way.
+But try to get the higher percentage ;) You will get a better _HRSS_ & _TRIMP_ score in the same way.

-## Quartiles and median
+# Quartiles and median
 ---

 For understanding these indicators, we assume that 0% to 100% are all the heart rates sorted ascending you obtained during an activity.